MiWCryptoCurrencyMinerAgent/MA-DebianLiveConf/config/includes.binary/readme.txt

-MinerAgent is a small [~100MB] (Linux) Debian Live iso, preconfigured for CPU Mining Crytocurrency (Primecoin Protoshares Quark Datacoin SHA256D Bitcoin Namecoin Peercoin SCRYPT Litecoin Dogecoin Worldcoin Megacoin) it comes with all needed libraries, sshd, perl, python, fail2ban, htop, screen & tmux It includes xolokrams primeminer/ptsminer & jh000 jhprimeminer/jhprotominer & clintars jhprimeminer-aero & uncle-bob minerd It uses Debian sid (Linux 3.12; libboost-1.54; openssl-1.0.1f; libgmp-5.1.3; libdb-6.0; libc-2.17)
+MinerAgent is a small [~100MB] (Linux) Debian Live iso, preconfigured for CPU Mining Crytocurrency (Primecoin Protoshares Quark Datacoin SHA256D Bitcoin Namecoin Peercoin SCRYPT Litecoin Dogecoin Worldcoin Megacoin) it comes with all needed libraries, sshd, perl, python, fail2ban, htop, screen & tmux It includes xolokrams primeminer/ptsminer & jh000 jhprimeminer/jhprotominer & clintars jhprimeminer-aero & uncle-bob minerd & primewatch.sh
+It uses Debian sid (Linux 3.12; libboost-1.54; openssl-1.0.1f; libgmp-5.1.3; libdb-6.0; libc-2.17)

 It has been tested on Oracle VirtualBox and VMWare Player and a range of other desktop, laptop and server devices.